venam/blog/_posts/2015-09-25-group-work.markdown

 I entered the online world as soon as I got an internet connection.
 Not soon after my brother and I started our web adventures.

-We then got into programming and we both began to work on our ideas.
+We got into programming and we both began to work on our ideas.
 We always have ideas.